 Accommodation: Where to stay in Bruges

-In contrast to these and other Baroque buildings and the older Gothic structures, Brussels is where you'll find some of the finest examples of Art Nouveau.
-The most famous works of the early 20th-century master architect Victor Horta are in Brussels.
+In contrast to these and other Baroque buildings and the older Gothic structures, Brussels is also where you'll find some of the finest examples of Art Nouveau design.
+The most famous works of the early 20th-century master architect Victor Horta are found in Brussels.

-You'll have time to find some of these, and to sample the famed Belgian chocolate, on a full day tour in Brussels from Amsterdam.
-After a guided walking tour that includes highlights like the Royal Palace and Manneken Pis statue, you'll watch a demonstration by a chocolatier and taste some of the product before having free time to explore the city on your own.
-(Pickup/drop-off point is Amsterdam's Centraal Station.)
+You'll have time to find some of these, and to sample that famed Belgian chocolate, on a full day tour in Brussels from Amsterdam.
+After a guided walking tour that includes highlights like the Royal Palace and Manneken Pis statue, you'll watch a demonstration by a chocolatier and get to taste some of the product before having free time to explore the city on your own.
+The tour's pickup and drop-off point is Amsterdam's Centraal Station.